Dušan Repovš

 Dušan D. Repovš (born November 30, 1954) is a Slovenian mathematician from Ljubljana, Slovenia.

+Education and academic career

 He graduated in 1977 from the University of Ljubljana.
 He obtained his PhD in 1983 from Florida State University with thesis Generalized Three-Manifolds with Zero-Dimensional Singular Set written under the direction of Robert Christopher Lacher.
 He held a fellowship from the Research Council of Slovenia and a Fulbright scholarship.